AyaA1i/movie-app/README.md

 Watchlist: The app allows users to add and remove movies/series from their watchlist.

-Integration with The Movie Database (TMDb): The App utilizes the TMDb API to fetch movies and series data from INDB database.
+Integration with The Open Movie Database (OMDb): The app utilizes the OMDb API to fetch movies and series data from IMDb database.